Louisiana Creole: Language shift, endangerment and revitalization

 Efforts to revitalize French in Louisiana have placed emphasis on Cajun French, to the exclusion of Creole.
+Zydeco musician Keith Frank has made efforts through the use of social media not only to promote his music, but preserve his Creole heritage and language as well, most notably through the use of Twitter.
+Additionally, Frank developed a mobile application in 2012 titled the "ZydecoBoss App", which acts as a miniature social network linked to a user's Facebook and Twitter accounts, allowing users to provide commentary in real time amongst multiple platforms.
+Aside from social media activism, Frank also created a creole music festival in 2012 called the "Creole Renaissance Festival", which acts a celebration of Creole culture.

-A small number of community organizations focus on promoting Louisiana Creole, for example CREOLE, Inc. and the 'Creole Table' founded by Velma Johnson.
-Northwestern State University developed the Creole Heritage Centre designed to bring people of Louisiana Creole heritage together, as well as preserve Louisiana Creole through their Creole Language Documentation Project.
-In addition, there is an active online community of language-learners and activists engaged in language revitalization, led by language activist Christophe Landry.
+A small number of community organizations focus on promoting Louisiana Creole, for example CREOLE, Inc. and the "Creole Table" founded by Velma Johnson.
+Northwestern State University developed the Creole Heritage Center, designed to bring people of Louisiana Creole heritage together, as well as preserve Louisiana Creole through their Creole Language Documentation Project.
+In addition, there is an active online community of language learners and activists engaged in language revitalization, led by language activist Christophe Landry.

 These efforts have resulted in the creation of a popular orthography, a digitalized version of Valdman et al.'s Louisiana Creole Dictionary, and a free spaced repetition course for learning vocabulary hosted on Memrise created by a team led by Adrien Guillory-Chatman.
 A first language primer was released in 2017 and revised into a full-length language guide and accompanying website in 2020.
 2022 saw the publication of an anthology of contemporary poetry in Louisiana Creole, the first book written completely in the language.
+A December 2023 article in The Economist highlighted revitalization efforts with the headline "Louisiana Creole is enjoying a modest revival," focusing in particular on language activists Jourdan Thibodeaux and Taalib Pierre-Auguste.

 Geographic distribution

-Speakers of Louisiana Creole are mainly concentrated in south and southwest Louisiana, where the population of Creolophones is distributed across the region.
-St. Martin Parish forms the heart of the Creole-speaking region.
+Speakers of Louisiana Creole are mainly concentrated in south and southwest Louisiana.
+St. Martin Parish is the heart of the Creole-speaking region.
 Other sizeable communities exist along Bayou Têche in St. Landry, Avoyelles, Iberia, and St. Mary Parishes.
 There are smaller communities on False River in Pointe-Coupée Parish, in Terrebonne Parish, and along the lower Mississippi River in Ascension, St. Charles Parish, and St. James and St. John the Baptist parishes.

-There once were Creolophones in Natchitoches Parish on Cane River and sizable communities of Louisiana Creole-speakers in adjacent Southeast Texas (Beaumont, Houston, Port Arthur, Galveston) and the Chicago area.
-Louisiana Creole speakers in California reside in Los Angeles, San Diego and San Bernardino counties and in Northern California (San Francisco Bay Area, Sacramento County, Plumas County, Tehama County, Mono County, and Yuba County).
+There once were creolophones in Natchitoches Parish on Cane River and sizable creolophone communities in adjacent Southeast Texas (Beaumont, Houston, Port Arthur, Galveston) and the Chicago area.
+Natchitoches, being the oldest colonial settlement in Louisiana, proved to be predominantly creole since its inception.
+Native inhabitants of the local area Louisiana Creole speakers in California reside in Los Angeles, San Diego and San Bernardino Counties and in Northern California (the San Francisco Bay Area and Sacramento, Plumas, Tehama, Mono, and Yuba Counties).
 Historically, there were Creole-speaking communities in Mississippi and Alabama (on Mon Louis Island); however, it is likely that no speakers remain in these areas.